 I certainly cannot clearly remember the point when I let go of (what once was) my biggest dream.
 And that was to travel the world as a tennis pro.
 It is hard to pin point the lasts for most things in life.
 When in the moment we rarely think it will be the last time to follow through with a certain dream.
 In the words of John Lennon, ‘Life is what happens to you while you’re busy making other plans.’
 Even though what ‘life’ brings may very well be better than your original plans.
 But this is about keeping the dream alive… so let’s continue.

 Some time ago I asked my parents something along the lines of ‘Do you remember when your subconscious mind stopped thinking in your native language?
 And started thinking in your adopted language?’
-I also asked them whether they remembered when they last had a dream while sleeping in their mother tongue!
+I also asked them whether they remembered when they last had a dream while sleeping in their native tongue!
 The answer was no. For both parents and both scenarios it was hard to pin point an exact time.
 Similar to pin pointing the moment we let go of certain dreams and visions.

 Do you still DREAM BIG?